 There is no established public trading market for AllianceBernstein Units, which are subject to significant restrictions on transfer.
 In general, transfers of AllianceBernstein Units will be allowed only with the written consent of both AXA Equitable and the General Partner.
 Generally, neither AXA Equitable nor the General Partner will permit any transfer that it believes would create a risk that AllianceBernstein would be treated as a corporation for tax purposes.
-AXA Equitable and the General Partner have implemented a transfer program, a copy of which you may request from our corporate secretary (corporate_secretary@alliancebernstein.com).
-Also, we have filed the transfer program as Exhibit 10.06 to this Form 10-K.
+AXA Equitable and the General Partner have implemented a transfer program, a copy of which you may request from our corporate secretary (corporate\secretary@alliancebernstein.com).
+Also, we have filed the transfer program as Exhibit 10.08 to this Form 10-K.

 Each of Holding and AllianceBernstein distributes on a quarterly basis all of its Available Cash Flow, as defined in the Holding Partnership Agreement and the AllianceBernstein Partnership Agreement, to its unitholders and the General Partner.
-For additional information concerning distribution of Available Cash Flow by Holding, see Note 2 to Holding's financial statements in Item 8 of its Form 10-K. For additional information concerning distribution of Available Cash Flow by AllianceBernstein, see Note 2 to our consolidated financial statements in Item 8.
+For additional information concerning distribution of Available Cash Flow by Holding, see Note 2 to Holding's financial statements in Item 8 of Holding's Form 10-K for the year ended December 31, 2011.
+For additional information concerning distribution of Available Cash Flow by AllianceBernstein, see Note 2 to AllianceBernstein's consolidated financial statements in Item 8